tootedom/campbellcache/README.md

 ## Autodiscovery

-Autodiscovery is the mechanism by which the memcached servers to connect to are discovered by polling a configuration url.
-This is primarily for AWS elasticcache use:(http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/AutoDiscovery.html)
+Autodiscovery is the mechanism by which the memcached servers to connect to are discovered by polling a configuration url, or a dns entry.

+The default auto discovery primarily for AWS elasticcache:(http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/AutoDiscovery.html)

+If the list of memcached servers you wish to connect to are discovered via a dns address (ipv4) then you can use DNS Autodiscovery, by specifying the configuration parameter `autodiscovery_by_dns` as true.

 The configuration server url is by default taken from the environment variable `EC_MEMCACHED_CONFIGURL`.
 However, this can be override and specified at construction time via `autodiscovery_url`.